Navigating Non-Conformity • How I Re-invented my Career + Business Identities 16 Times (Part 1)

 What lead me here • Science and tech had "failed" me.
 I couldn't find anything that had creativity, plus adventure, plus aliveness, plus fulfillment.
 So I leaned on my multiple languages and love of travels, international volunteer and leadership activities (eg. building houses overseas with Habitat for Humanity), team building workshops skills to make a career 180.
 I wanted to do good, something meaningful.
 Was it too much to ask to actually love my work?

 I happen to stumble upon and apply for a placement, co-funded by the Canadian government, 3 days before the deadline.
+What were the chances?!?
 I was interviewed the following week during the last round of interviews for the year.
 They flew me to the last training of the year two weeks later.
-I breezed through police checks, vaccinations, paperwork, etc. All green lights ahead.
+I breezed through the entire process, including orientation, police checks, vaccinations, insurance, paperwork, etc, within 30 days.
+My future looked like unlimited rows of green lights ahead.
+All that was left was to enjoy the holidays and board my flight in a month's time.
 For the first time in my life, I was excited about my career prospects since age 13.
 And I followed my heart to Rwanda a month later with a team, and we were safely welcomed, oriented and delivered to our designated posts, with a built in community of friends.

 Grit: 3/10 | Magic: 13/10.